 STEP 3: Add your poly pellets.
 This is what they look like – and I think it’s cool that they accidentally formed a heart-like shape.

 STEP 4: Fill each column with however many pellets you want per space.
 I used about 1/4 cup of pellets for each roughly 4×4 inch compartment.
+Note: the final blanket should not be heavier than 10-15% of the user’s body weight.

 STEP 5: Once all of the columns have been filled, stitch across that row.
 Then repeat until you have filled up to the top of your blanket.
 I made the top row about 6 inches tall instead of 4, because that made it easier to stitch the blanket shut.